Dayana Cardenas: Miss Universe Colombia 2020

-Cárdenas represented Amazonas in Miss Universe Colombia 2020 being one of the favorites of the night and finished in the Top 6 of the competition.
+Cárdenas represented Amazonas at Miss Universe Colombia 2020, and reached the top six.

 Top Model of the World 2022

-Dayana represented her country in Top Model of the World 2022 and finished as 2nd Runner Up.
+Dayana represented her country in Top Model of the World 2022 and was second Runner-up.

 Miss Cosmo 2025

-Cárdenas was appointed Miss Cosmo Colombia 2025 by the national organization and will represent Colombia at Miss Cosmo 2025 in Vietnam.
+Cárdenas was appointed Miss Cosmo Colombia 2025 by the national organization and represented Colombia at Miss Cosmo 2025 in Vietnam.
+At the conclusion of the event, she placed in the Top 10.